 Supporting pupils with medical conditions during school hours is not the sole responsibility of one person.
-Any member of staff may be asked to provide support to pupils with medical conditions, although they will not be required to do so.
+Any trained member of staff may be asked to provide support to pupils with medical conditions.
 This includes the administration of medicines.

 Those staff who take on the responsibility to support pupils with medical conditions will receive sufficient and suitable training, and will achieve the necessary level of competency before doing so.